MoulyPrasaanthArumugam/CodePulse.API/README.md

 for ex) if we set loglevel to Debug (2) , we can get all levels of logs from 2 - 6 skippin log level 1

-# Exception Handling
+# Global Exception Handling
 Global Exception Handling is been used to centralize handling of any Unhandled Exceptions to create consistent Error Response and to Avoid Repetition like wrapping every action method within try catch blocks.

+Here we have configured Custom Middleware Named "ExceptionHandlerMiddleware" to handle Internal server errors.